 As Slovenia is a member of the European Union (EU), the laws and regulations surrounding the need for a work permit do not apply to citizens of other EU member states who plan to work in Slovenia.
 Even so, EU citizens will still need to apply for a residence permit if they hope to live and work in Slovenia for longer than a three month period.

 Trust the Globalization Partners Team With Your Expansion

 Whether this is your company’s first experience expanding internationally or you already have a presence abroad, you’ll find it helpful to have an experienced global PEO on your side when you expand operations into a new country.
-Globalization Partners will take the burden of expansion off of your shoulders, handling everything from obtaining work permits to setting up payroll.
-Contact us today to start growing your business in Slovenia with our comprehensive Global Expansion Platform™.
+Globalization Partners will take the burden of expansion off of your shoulders.
+Contact us today to start growing your business in Slovenia with our comprehensive Global Expansion solution.